Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 23   | 8.8  | 8.6  | 9.6  | 10.6 | 7.6  | 5.3  | 8.3  |

+- Support Benchmark: Conversations with support companies suggest an optimal rate of ~10 sessions per hour per staffed employee.
+- Staffing Plan: Plan for one support staff member around the clock, with an increase to two staff members from 8 am to 5 pm, Monday through Friday.

 ## Sales Trends January 04, 2013

 ### Email